 Also gotta wonder just what sort of person thinks it's OK to use real missing persons posters of people's lost loved ones as party decor.

 EDIT: I've been told through the grapevine that supposedly the residents of the adjacent property will soon be erecting fences and posting "No Trespassing" signs.

-The posters come from various parts of the country and do describe real-life missing persons cases — however, it is likely safe to assume the party planners were not expecting the decor to find its way into international news.
+The posters come from various parts of the country and did describe real-life missing persons cases.
+However, it is likely safe to assume the party planners were not expecting their decorations to find their way into international news.

 Police, meanwhile, quickly closed their investigation, having found no evidence of misdeeds, let alone serial killer activities or supernatural abductions.